Lil Nas X in "Old Town Road" official movie featuring Billy Ray Cyrus

 Lil Nas X Blazes Country Music with Hit Collaboration

 Leave it up to Atlanta's Lil Nas X to disrupt the charts with a hit remix and unusual country music collaboration.
-"Old Town Road" is currently the No. 1 song on Billboard's Hot 100 list for nearly 20 weeks running.
-It has smashed the previous record by becoming the only 17-week No. 1 in the list's history.
+In summer 2019, "Old Town Road" was the No. 1 song on Billboard's Hot 100 list for nearly 20 weeks running.
+It smashed the previous record by becoming the only 17-week No. 1 in the list's history.
 Meanwhile, Lil Nas X signed to Columbia House and released his EP, "7," which debuted as No. 2 on the Billboard 200.

 "When you see a black man on a horse going that fast, you just gotta let him fly," comedian Chris Rock reverently exclaims during his cameo appearance in the first few seconds of Lil Nas X’s video for his viral country-trap hit "Old Town Road."
 Without a doubt, Lil Nas is flying.
 Born Montero Hill, the 20-year-old Atlanta native worked at Zaxby’s and Six Flags, dropped out of college, and wound up broke and sleeping on his sister’s couch while working to carve out an internet identity that would help him get famous someday.